bsidestlv/bsidestlv.com/content/agenda/_index.md

 This year at BSidesTLV 2023 we will host “Villages” for the first time ever - for more info see the [villages page]({{< ref "/villages" >}})

-# Agenda is not final yet, more talks will be published soon, keep checking this page!

 {{% /hero %}}